 Golf is a sport that requires skill, patience, and dedication.
 It can be intimidating for beginners, but with the right tips and guidance, anyone can learn to play.
 Here are some essential tips to help you get started.
 There has never been a better time to play golf.

-When they do, they are staggered by the distance the ball travels.
-Focus on a positive, smooth pace and learn to hit the center of the club face steadily.
-Distance is rarely an issue when you find the center of the club (sweet spot).
-There are 18 holes on a golf course.
+Swing gently and focus on a big hit.
+In my experience, beginners often miss the center of the golf club, but when they do hit it, they are amazed by the distance the ball travels.
+To maximize your potential, focus on a positive, smooth pace and learn to hit the center of the club face steadily.
+Distance is rarely an issue when you find the sweet spot.

-Par 3, it takes 4 shots and you get a Bogey.
+A golf course typically has 18 holes.
+Par 3 holes take 4 shots and you get a Bogey.
 I have struggled for years trying to improve my game.
 It wasn't until I realized that 90% of the improvement in my game came from 10% of the work I was doing, that the game became easier and I eliminated 20 strokes from my handicap.

 Contrary to common belief, many improvements can be made to off-course golf.
 Sitting at the shooting range and hitting 100 balls with the wrong fundamentals will only etch bad habits in your mind.
 As a result, trying to maintain a balanced finish is one of the simplest and most effective swing thoughts when learning to play golf.
 You'll start by learning the fundamentals of a golf swing and continue to progress at your own pace.

-However, don't feel like you need to score a full scorecard, the best approach is to treat your first few rounds on 18-hole courses as learning experiences: take a hit, find your golf ball, do it again, then go ahead and move on to the next hole when you've had enough.
+However, don't feel like you need to score a full scorecard; the best approach is to treat your first few rounds on 18-hole courses as learning experiences: take a hit, find your golf ball, do it again, then go ahead and move on to the next hole when you've had enough.